Therefore the spirit of the depths forced me to speak to my soul, to call upon her as a living and self-existing being.

 The Book’s Structure

 Each chapter has two parts; my remembered adolescence experiences, and the attendant psychological reflections, and associations .
 This dual process—outer story and inner meaning—is similar to the process of psychotherapy.
-In a therapy session, clients tell me the stories of their lives, both current and past.
-This surface narrative is the surface story.
+In a therapy session, clients talk about the events of their lives, both current and past.
+This narrative is the surface story.

 Like a layer of frothed milk on a cup of coffee, the surface story tends to conceal the underlying dynamics within our psyche.
 During a session I endeavor to uncover the deeper story: the lost feelings, childlike fantasies and psychic patterns buried beneath the narrative.
 Understanding and integrating these deeper meanings helps unlock our stuck patterns of feeling and behavior.

 Hopefully, this book will encourage you to revisit your own adolescent journey.
 If you take time to explore the deeper psychic processes involved, you will undoubtedly reap the invaluable treasure of deeper self-awareness.

 Self, with a capital S, is a conventional way to differentiate the totality of our being from our ego.
 The ego, or small self, comprises the conscious aspect of our psyche, the part we most identify with.
 I use the word soul to refer to those aspects of the Self that are beyond our comprehension.